 In Sam Harris' book The End of Faith he argues that religion needs to end to save humanity from the havoc wrecked by religious extremism.
 Evangelicals believe that Christian values need to be imposed on societies to save humanity from the evils of sin.
 Some argue that the New Atheists like Harris, Richard Dawkins, and the late Christopher Hitchens, are just as guilty as religious people of trying to force their beliefs down other people's throats.

 The horseshoe theory was formulated by French philosopher Jean-Pierre Faye who argued that extremists on both the left and right represent authoritarianism and totalitarianism.
 Both are willing to take away individual freedom to impose their will on others.
 The extreme left and the extreme right think it's acceptable to take away people's rights.
-They just differ on what rights should be taken away.
+They just differ on whose rights and what rights should be taken away.

 The extreme left may argue that no one should be allowed to own a gun because guns lead to a large number of deaths.
 The extreme right may argue that no one should be allowed to have an abortion because they lead to large numbers of deaths.
 Both are authoritarian positions that take away from the individual the right to decide for themselves what's best for their own lives.

 The horseshoe theory appears to suggest that moderation or centrism is the right and correct way to run a society.
 The further a belief moves from the center the more problematic it becomes.
-This could be true in some situations.
+This is true in many situations.
 Centrists are more likely to attempt to accommodate everyone's concerns.
 A centrist may take the position that guns should be legal but with reasonable restrictions in place.
 A centrist is likely to believe that abortion should be legal but we should do everything we can to make it a rare occurrence by preventing unwanted pregnancies.
 The centrist doesn't want to dominate or control.
 They want to find solutions that are as fair as possible to everyone.